St James End, Northampton: 1998 floods

 The part of St James in St James Road and the lower parts of Harlestone Road and Weedon Road are low lying and in the flood plain of the River Nene and its tributaries.
-In April 1998, many residents of both St James had to leave their homes and seek temporary accommodation elsewhere, after part of the area, along with Far Cotton and Cotton End, suffered flooding, when the River Nene broke its banks after torrential rain.
+In April 1998, many residents of both St James had to leave their homes and seek temporary accommodation elsewhere, after part of the area, along with Far Cotton and Cotton End, suffered flooding, when the Nene broke its banks after torrential rain.
 Flooding occurred on Good Friday, 10 April 1998.
 Since then river banks have been raised and flood mitigation lakes created west of the town (see gallery).

 Area maps and views

 2014 map

 There is no exact de-lineation of the St James area – the red outline on the modern map shown below gives the area generally regarded as St James.
 This differs from official designations of Borough Council Wards and County Council Divisions which often include additional areas used to even up the numbers of voters.
 The northern area comprises what are known as the 'Scottish streets' after their street names.
 On the west side, off Weedon Road, is the Lift Tower estate and several side roads up the hill to Sixfields.

 In the south is the large and thriving St James Industrial Estate along St James Mill Road.
-Part of the St James area extends east of the railway into St James retail park with a large B&Q store, Toys R Us, Curry's, PC World, Dunelm, Next and several other outlets plus Kentucky Fried Chicken and Starbucks restaurants.
+Part of the St James area extends east of the railway into St James retail park.

 The eastern part of St James lies just west of a tributary of the River Nene and the railway station and was the first part of the area to be developed for housing and industrial use in the mid and late 19th century as can be seen from the 1899 map.
 This area extends to Spencer Bridge Road in the north beyond which is the area of the town known as Spencer, after the Spencer family of Althorp, about 5 miles north, however the area includes the houses nearest to Harlestone Road including St James Church of England Primary School.
 This is the only school in the St James area and has nearly 500 pupils aged 3 to 11.
 The school was rated 'good' at the last OFSTED inspection.

 Part of the area south-west of St James Road appear on the 1899 map such as Abbey Street, Almad Street, Lincoln Road and Spencer Street.
 Other areas further up Weedon Road have terraced houses on the 1899 map but have been cleared for three blocks of council flats close to Franklin's Gardens stadium.